DANI3L88/risc-v/README.md

     also: this code only supports jalr instructions written as: jalr rd,imm(rs1)
 4. Does NOT support assembly programs larger than 100 lines; this amount is arbitrary and exists simply because I didn't bother to make dynamic storage

+Note!
+This program DOES support all other programs!
+(In theory, I have not done intensive testing to ensure the accuracy of the conversions)

 example code (as given in the homework description):
     add x2,x2,x23
     addi x24,x24,2